-If the VPN client that has been provided is used, only the IP address of the firewall and its authentication information (login/password) will be needed for the connection.
+If the provided VPN client is used, only the IP address of the firewall and its authentication information (login/password) will be needed for the connection.
 If an OpenVPN client is used, the client must retrieve configuration details from the authentication portal ("Personal data" menu) before inserting them into the client

 In addition to the settings in this module, the Authentication section must define the method and allow the user in its policy.
-A filter rule must also specify 'Via SSL VPN tunnel' as the source [advanced configuration] in order to authorize traffic.
+Filter rules must also specify 'Via SSL VPN tunnel' as the source (advanced properties) to allow traffic.

-For further information, please refer to the Technical note SSL VPN tunnels available in your secure-access area.
+For further information, refer to the Technical note SSL VPN tunnels available in your secureaccess area.

-This module consists of a single configuration screen split up into 4 zones:
+This module consists of a single configuration screen split up into four sections:

-- · Enable the service - Network settings: this zone contains elements for configuring the SSL VPN server, networks or contactable hosts, as well as the network assigned to clients. - DNS settings sent to client: this zone contains the DNS configuration elements that will be sent to the client. - Advanced configuration: an area for customizing the lifetime before SSL renegotiation, defining scripts to be executed where necessary when logging on to/off from the client and selecting client and server certificates for setting up the SSL tunnel.
+- Enable the service - Network settings: this area contains the elements that can be used in the configuration of the SSL VPN server, networks or contactable hosts, as well as the network assigned to clients. - DNS settings sent to client: this area contains the DNS configuration elements that will be sent to the client. - Advanced properties: in this area, you can customize the lifetime before SSL renegotiation, define scripts to execute when the client is connected/disconnected, and select client and server certificates to set up the SSL tunnel.

-This button makes it possible to enable or disable the SSL VPN server on the firewall.
+This button makes it possible to enable or disable the SSL VPN server on the firewall